tessercat/daoistic-web/blog/entries/setting-the-bar.md

 debt is easy to repay.

 He meant that
-being a student isn’t like being a politician, politicians aren’t teachers.
+being a student isn’t like being an administrator, administrators aren’t teachers.
 Teachers, farmers, builders, merchants, we all have different callings, separate concerns.